-Image in the public domain.
+Image in the public domain

 American soldiers who fought in the trenches of World War I were told they were going into a great adventure to fight for democracy.
 But new technology, from machine guns to poison gas, made this war more terrible than any previous war.
 The conditions in the trenches destroyed men’s clothes, food, and spirits.
 Eight and a half million soldiers and sailors died in the war, including 117,000 Americans.
-In this public radio story you hear from an American solider who recalls what it was like to fight in the trenches of World War I.
+In this audio story you hear from an American solider who recalls what it was like to fight in the trenches of World War I.

 Story Length: 3:45

 Socrative users can import these questions using the following code: SOC-1234

 Language Identification Organizer

 In World War I a group of American airmen called Flyboys gave air support to the war in France.
 Their assistance during the Meuse-Argonne offensive was key in forcing the Germans to agree to an armistice.
 This public radio story looks at how Europe still remembers the Americans and their cooperation in the war at yearly commemorations.

 In 1914, the Archduke Franz Ferdinand of Austria-Hungary was shot and killed.
 The assassination started World War I and changed the course of the 20th century.
 This story takes you to the street corner in Sarajevo where it all began and discusses the aristocracy at the time and how lax security led to the assassination.
 Listen to learn more about the motivations of the assassins and the series of events that led to the start of World War I.